August Krogh: Legacy

 He via his book, The Anatomy and Physiology of Capillaries, popularized the false belief that if you were to lay out all the blood vessels from a human body they would reach 100,000 km in length.
-He made false assumptions about cappilary density while also using a hypothetical body that weighed 140 kg with 50 kg of pure muscle, an unrealistic physique, to get his round figure of 100,000 km.
+He made false assumptions about capillary density while also using a hypothetical body that weighed 140 kg with 50 kg of pure muscle, an unrealistic physique, to get his round figure of 100,000 km.
 Recent finding suggest that the actual figure is somewhere between 9,000–19,000 km.